-While standard value function parameterizations~\cite{park2023hiql, ma2022vip, schaul2015universal} are empirically sufficient, the value iterations rely purely on local reward propagation.
-As a result, the process lacks the structural inductive biases needed to capture the underlying geometry of the state space, which leads to uninformative or unbounded value estimates, particularly in sparse-reward settings~\cite{park2023hiql, giammarino2025physics}.
+While standard value parameterizations~\cite{park2023hiql, ma2022vip, schaul2015universal} are empirically effective, their updates rely primarily on temporal-difference recursion and therefore lack the structural inductive biases needed to capture the goal-reaching geometry.
+This often leads to uninformative or poorly structured value estimates, particularly in sparse-reward settings~\cite{park2023hiql, giammarino2025physics}.

-To enforce the necessary structural bounds, there has been an increasing interest in modeling structured representations with physical and geometric priors, particularly within model-based and Koopman methods~\cite{weissenbacher2022koopman, cheng2023look}, while the recent model-free dual-goal approach explicitly models the temporal distance between states~\cite{park2025dualgoalrepresentations}.
-Meanwhile, another promising direction is to leverage physics-informed constraints that regularize the structure of learned functionals by partial differential equations (PDEs) derived from optimal control theory.
-For instance, methods such as \texttt{Eik-HIQL}~\cite{giammarino2025physics} leverage the Eikonal equation to model the value function as a geometric distance satisfying a unit-gradient condition.

-While PDE constraints have proven effective, they pose specific challenges in complex and stochastic environments.
-In their essence, these formulations~\cite{ni2025physics, ren2025physics, liu2025physics, ni2022ntfields, ni2024physics} model the shortest paths in continuous spaces and can be ill-posed in high-dimensional planning problems~\cite{ni2023progressive}.
-Another class of approaches directly models the Hamilton-Jacobi-Bellman (HJB) equation~\cite{lien2024enhancing}.
-However, this requires knowledge of the system dynamics~\cite{lien2024enhancing}, and solving this can lead to instabilities~\cite{munos1997reinforcement}.
-A recent work has proposed a stochastic relaxation of the HJB problem, leveraging ideas from stochastic optimal theory, as a tractable approach to reinforcement learning~\cite{quer2024connecting}.
-In the deterministic case, a vanishing viscosity method~\cite{crandall1983viscosity, ni2023progressive} can be used to define a deterministic HJB viscosity solution as the limit of solutions to the stochastic HJB problem as noise vanishes.
-Nevertheless, it remains an open question how to adapt these techniques for learning GCVF in an offline model-free reinforcement learning setting.